Shahid Lateef: Air Force career

 Due to his excellent performance on the Chinese F-6 aircraft, he moved on to the French Mirage at an early stage of his career.

 He was chosen in the group of the first six PAF Pilots to undergo F-16 conversion in the United States.
 Lateef was the first pilot to ferry the F-16 from USA to Pakistan in 1982, and formed part of the pioneer team for training pilots in Pakistan on the F-16 weapon system.
 With these same pilots he flew numerous combat missions in defence of Pakistan during the Afghan war in the 1980s.
 He was sent to the United Arab Emirates where he was assigned the command of a Mirage squadron.
 He was then chosen to command a fighter squadron, fighter wing and a fighter base in the PAF.

 He has had numerous key staff appointments at the Air Headquarters including the JF-17 Project.

 He was to actively encouraged to the rank of Air vice Marshal, and was given the JF-17 Project; a programme that was not able to start due to difficulties, forcing the PAF to continue to operate obsolete equipment.
 Through his efforts, the JF-17 project finally came to life.

 He served the Air Force of Pakistan from September, 1971 to April, 2006.
 In recognition of his services he was awarded the Hilal-e-Imtiaz (Military), Sitara-e-Imtiaz (Military) and Sitara-i-Basalat.

 Defense analyst

 After retirement from the PAF, Lateef started a new career as a defense analyst and appeared on a number of talk shows and gave his expert analysis on geopolitical affairs.
+Lateef has given bold opinions against several political developments and personalities in the country.

+However, later into his life, Lateef reportedly distanced himself from the public eye, simultaneously cutting off relations with some of his closest confidants, including Group Captain (R) Shamsher.
+This alarming change in behaviour has suspected to stem from a throat disease Lateef suffers from which makes it unpleasant for him to maintain social interaction.